 However, it’s not often that we hear about some of Buick’s top models making their way over to Europe.
 Of course, there are the Chevrolet Volt and Opel Ampera twins, but according to a new report there could be a couple of Buick models being sold in Europe as Opels in the near future as well.

-As part of GM’s plans to better align its Buick and Opel brands, the next-generation Buick LaCrosse sedan and Enclave crossover will reportedly be sold in Europe wearing Opel badges.
+As part of General Motors Company's [NYSE:GM] plans to better align its Buick and Opel brands, the next-generation Buick LaCrosse sedan and Enclave crossover is thought to be destined for Europe where they would wear Opel badges.

 Not much is known about the redesigned LaCrosse and Enclave, except that both vehicles will likely keep their current platforms but be made lighter and more fuel efficient.
 Four-cylinder engines are also likely to be made an option on the next Enclave while possibly becoming standard on the LaCrosse.

-If the report proves true, we could even see GM revive the Omega name for Opel’s version of the LaCrosse.
+If accurate, we could even see GM revive the Omega name for Opel’s version of the LaCrosse.